 After the loop phase of the protocol, in which the whole data is generated, Alice and Bob enter the final phase of the protocol, in which this data is processed.
-This processing consists of discarding data of rounds in which Alice and Bob measured in different bases, as well as randomly discarding a surplus of data for rounds where both measured in the same basis, where a "surplus" refers to having more than n(k) rounds in which both measured in the X(Z) basis, respectively.
-This discarding of surplus is done to simplify the analysis of the protocol, which is easier if the number of bits where both measured in the X(Z) basis is fixed to a number n(k).
+This processing consists of discarding data of rounds in which Alice and Bob measured in different bases, as well as randomly discarding a surplus of data for rounds where both measured in the same basis, where a 'surplus' refers to having more than n(k) rounds in which both measured in the X(Z) basis, respectively.
+This discarding of surplus is done to simplify the analysis of the protocol, which is easier if the number of bits where both measured in the X(Z) basis, the number n(k).
 Since after the loop phase, Alice and Bob can end up with more bits measured in this same basis, they throw away surplus at random.
-Finally, after throwing away the surplus, Alice and Bob locally output the remaining bit strings $(s_i){i=1}^l$ and $(t_i){i=1}^l$ of measurement outcomes and publicly output the remaining bit string $(\vartheta_i){i=1}^l$ of basis choices.
+Finally, after throwing away the surplus, Alice and Bob locally output the remaining bit strings $(\vartheta_i){i=1}^l$ of measurement outcomes and publicly output the remaining bit string $(\vartheta_i){i=1}^l$ of basis choices.

-Iterative sifting is problematic, but to fully understand why, one needs to see how the output of the iterative sifting protocol is processed in the subsequent subroutine (ii), the parameter estimation, where Alice and Bob check for the presence of an eavesdropper.
-Protocols that use iterative sifting use a particular protocol for parameter estimation.
-To make clear what we are talking about, we have written it out in Protocol II.
+Iterative sifting is problematic, but to fully understand why, one needs to see how the output of the iterative sifting protocol is processed in the subsequent subroutine (ii), the PE, where Alice and Bob check for the presence of an eavesdropper.
+Protocols that use iterative sifting use a particular protocol for PE.
+To make clear what we are talking about, we have written it out in protocol 2.

-Alice and Bob start the protocol with the strings $(s_i){i=1}^l$ , $(t_i){i=1}^l$ and $(\vartheta_i){i=1}^l$ that they got from sifting.
+Alice and Bob start the protocol with the strings $(s_i){i=1}^l$, $(t_i){i=1}^l$ and $(\vartheta_i){i=1}^l$ that they got from sifting.
 Then, in a first step, they communicate the test bits.
-The test bits are those bits $s_i$ , $t_i$ that resulted from measurements in the Z-basis, i.e. the bits $s_i$ , $t_i$ with i such that $\vartheta_i = 1$ .
+The test bits are those bits s_i , t_i that resulted from measurements in the Z-basis, i.e. the bits s_i , t_i with i such that $\vartheta_i = 1$.
 Then, they determine the fraction of the test bits that are different for Alice and Bob, i.e. they determine the test bit error rate.
-If it is higher than a certain protocol parameter $q{tol} \in [0, 1]$ , they abort.
-Otherwise, they locally output the raw keys, which are the bits $s_i$ , $t_i$ with i for which $\vartheta_i = 0$ .
+If it is higher than a certain protocol parameter $q{tol} \in [0, 1]$, they abort.
+Otherwise, they locally output the raw keys, which are the bits s_i , t_i that result from measurements in the X-basis, i.e. those s_i , t_i with i for which $\vartheta_i = 0$.

-It is important to emphasize that if the output of iterative sifting serves as the input of the parameter estimation protocol as in Protocol II, then the bits that result from measurements in the X-basis are used for the raw key, and the bits that result from measurements in the Z-basis are used for parameter estimation (i.e. they form the sample for the parameter estimation).
+It is important to emphasize that if the output of iterative sifting serves as the input of the PE protocol as in protocol 2, then the bits that result from measurements in the X-basis are used for the raw key, and the bits that result from measurements in the Z-basis are used for PE (i.e. they form the sample for the PE).
 Hence, the sample is determined by the basis choice; no additional randomness is injected to choose the sample.
-We